liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

 #### Request Header Authentication

 Set this to true to automatically import users from LDAP if they do not exist in the portal.
-The property `auto.login.hooks`{.western} must contain a reference to the class `com.liferay.portal.security.auth.RequestHeaderAutoLogin`{.western} to enable request header authentication.
+The property `auto.login.hooks` must contain a reference to the class `com.liferay.portal.security.auth.RequestHeaderAutoLogin` to enable request header authentication.

 request.header.auth.import.from.ldap=false